 British Standards state that a minimum standard of heating should be capable of efficiently maintaining the room at a minimum temperature of 18°C in bedrooms and 21°C in living rooms, when the temperature outside is minus 1°C.

-Reduce condensation through good ventilation
+Reduce condensation through changing behaviour and ventilation

 What should your landlord do to prevent mould and damp?

-Your landlord is legally responsible to treat damp problems.
-It is best to focus on preventative methods and install equipment that will stop an issue developing.
+It is always prefered that a landlord focuses on preventative methods and installs equipment that will stop condensation and damp issue developing.

 Insulation & windows